SUCCESS OF THE CZECH CLIMATE litigation

 Yes, the basic function of the court system is to protect the rights of citizens.
 If someone violates or threatens our rights, the court can order them to stop, whether it is the Government itself or one of its ministers.
 And because the state has not only the obligation not to harm citizens and nature, but also to actively protect them under international and constitutional law, the court can order the state to fulfil its legal obligations within a certain period.
 However the court cannot decide on policy measures themselves or order the state to take a specific measure (e.g. to provide a specific amount of subsidy for specific persons).

-CLIMATE LITIGATION SCHEDULE
+CLIMATE LITIGATION timeline

 Filing the lawsuit with the Court

-21. April 2021: We have filed the lawsuit
+April 2021: We have filed the lawsuit with the Municipal Court in Prague

-Decision of the Municipal Court in Prague
+second Decision of the supreme Court

-Expected in second half of the year 2022
+Expected in the second half of 2024